cybertraining-dsc/fa20-523-341/project/project.md

 In addition to performing sentiment analysis on the lyrics, we tokenized the lyrics, removing common words such as 'a', 'the','for', etc. This was done to collect data on the number of meaningful and number of non-repeating words in each song.
 Albeit while this data was never used in our study, it could prove useful in future studies.

 *Table 1* displays a snapshot of the data we collected from seven tracks released in 2020.
 The dataset contains 27 fields, 12 of which describe the audio features of a track, and 8 of which describe the lyrics of the track.
+For the purpose of this study we exclude the use of audio features key, duration, and time signature.

 **Table 1:** Snapshot of dataset containing tracks released in 2020